SCO–Linux disputes: SVRx code allegedly in Linux

 The issue of ownership of the SVRx code base was discussed above; the court ultimately found that Novell, not SCO, owned the copyrights.
 Besides that issue, portions of the SVRx code base that are covered by BSD copyrights or that are in the public domain.

 SCO's first public disclosure of what they claimed is infringing code was at its SCO Forum conference in August 2003 at the MGM Grand Las Vegas.
 The first, known as the Berkeley Packet Filter, was distributed under the BSD License and is freely usable by anyone.
 The second example was related to memory allocation functions, also released under the BSD License.
 Even if this code had not been in the public domain, it was no longer in the Linux code base.

 SCO also claimed that code related to application programming interfaces was copied from UNIX.
-However, this code and the underlying standards they describe are in the public domain and are also covered by rights USL sold to The Open Group.
+Nonetheless, this code and the underlying standards they describe are in the public domain and are also covered by rights USL sold to The Open Group.
 A later claim was made to code segments related to ELF file format standards.
 This material was developed by the Tool Interface Standard (TIS) Committee and placed in the public domain.
 SCO claimed that the TIS Committee had no authority to place ELF in the public domain, even though SCO's predecessor in interest was a member of the committee.

 SCO claimed that some other entities violated UNIX SVRx copyrights by putting UNIX code into Linux.
 They may or may not have brought this claim directly in any of their cases.
 The IBM case was about derivative works, not SVRx code (see below).
 The Novell case was about copyright ownership.
 DaimlerChrysler was about contractual compliance statements.

 In a suit against AutoZone, SCO claimed violation of UNIX SVRx copyrights by putting UNIX code into Linux.
-However, when objecting to AutoZone's request for a stay pending the IBM case, SCO apparently contradicted their written complaint, claiming instead that the case was entirely about AutoZone copying certain libraries (outside the Linux kernel) from a UNIX system to a Linux-based system to facilitate moving an internal application to the Linux platform faster; SCO's original complaint failed to mention these libraries.
+When objecting to AutoZone's request for a stay pending the IBM case, SCO apparently contradicted their written complaint, claiming instead that the case was entirely about AutoZone copying certain libraries (outside the Linux kernel) from a UNIX system to a Linux-based system to facilitate moving an internal application to the Linux platform faster; SCO's original complaint failed to mention these libraries.
 AutoZone denied having done this with UNIX libraries.

 The copyright issue was addressed directly in two of the cases.
 The first was by IBM in their counterclaim in SCO v.
 IBM.
 IBM moved for dismissal, stating that IBM violated no copyrights in its Linux related activities.
 It is also addressed by Red Hat in the Red Hat v.
 SCO case.
 Red Hat stated that SCO's statements about infringement in Linux were unproven and untrue, damaging to them and violates the Lanham Act.
 Red Hat asked for an injunction to stop claims of violations without proof.
 They also asked for a judgment that they violated no SCO copyrights.